ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 12. Lag is not a valid reason to nullify a beatmap.
 13. All players are supposed to keep the match running fluently and without delays.
 Penalties can be issued to the players if they cause excessive match delays.
 14. If a player disconnects between maps and the team can not provide an replacement, the match can be delayed 10 minutes at maximum.
 15. All players and referees must be treated with respect.
-Instructions of the referees and tournament management are to be followed.
+Instructions of the referees and tournament Management are to be followed.
 Decisions labeled as final are not to be objected.
 16. Disrupting the match by foul play, picking inappropriate warmup beatmaps (see below), insulting and provoking other players or referees, delaying the match or other deliberate inappropriate misbehavior is strictly prohibited.
 17. The multiplayer chatrooms are subject to the [osu! community rules](/wiki/Rules).
    - Breaking the chat rules will result in a silence.
 Silenced players can not participate at multiplayer matches and must be exchanged for the time being.
 18. **The seeding method will be revealed after all the teams have played their Qualifier rounds.**
-19. Unexpected incidents are handled by the tournament management.
+19. Unexpected incidents are handled by the tournament Management.
 Referees may allow higher tolerance depending on the circumstances.
 This is up to their discretion.
 20. Penalties for violating the tournament rules may include:
    - Exclusion of specific players for one beatmap
    - Exclusion of specific players for an entire match